christophscheuch/regtabletotext/README.md

 ## What is regtabletotext?

-This package is a collection of helper functions to print regression output of the Python packages `statsmodels` and `linearmodels` as text strings.
+This package is a collection of helper functions to print regression output of the Python packages `statsmodels`, `linearmodels`, and `arch` as text strings.
 The helpers are particularly useful for users who want to render regression output in [Quarto](https://quarto.org/) to HTML and PDF.

 If you want to export your results to LaTeX or HTML, please check out [stargazer](https://pypi.org/project/stargazer/).